jotadiego/Lambad/README.md

 4.3; Application (y z) s in position five
 0.5; Application x ((y z) s) in position six
 6.2; Application (x ((y z) s)) s in position seven
-: 7 Return postion seven ~ λx.λy.λz.λs.(x ((y z) s))
+: 7 Return position seven ~ λx.λy.λz.λs.(x ((y z) s))
 ```

 That last example could be noted as being worryingly clear; fortunately Lambad's lack of practicality and cursedness is derived from the inherent cursedness of more complicated lambda calculus expressions and thus improved legibility is not too much of a concern for its status as an esolang.

 ### Program context and expression identifiers

-The **context** of a Lambad conlang consists of two elements: an ordered, indexed list of variables which will be bound in any returned expressions and a list of expressions.
+The **context** of a Lambad program consists of two elements: an ordered, indexed list of variables which will be bound in any returned expressions and a list of expressions.
 Expressions listed in the content will appear to have free variables but will be qualified by the variables in the context.

 Elements are never removed from the context, once added they'll remain available in that position; which makes it possible to reutilize one expression multiple times when building further expressions.
 At any one point, all 'intermediate steps' will be available.